 It was 1976 when I first opened my eyes to Hibbing, Minnesota.
-Although my hometown was once a bustling community known for ethnic diversity as well as its industrial and social related advancements, it now exists as a quiet semi-rural place similar to many other American communities.
-This majestic silence, however, is interrupted weekly by dynamite blasts coming from some of the world’s largest open pit iron ore mines.
-Over 40 languages were once spoken here as European immigrants flooded to the area to reap fruits of industry and to pioneer a better life.
+Although my hometown was once a bustling community known for ethnic diversity as well as its industrial and social-related advancements, it now exists as a quiet semi-rural place similar to many other American communities.
+This majestic silence, however, is interrupted weekly by dynamite blasts coming from some of the world’s largest open-pit iron ore mines.
+Over 40 languages were once spoken here as European immigrants flooded to the area to reap the fruits of industry and to pioneer a better life.

-Equipped with one formal language, a small town mentality, well-developed sense of ethics, and a supportive family — very little money but big dreams and an adventurous spirit — I set off to gain a front row seat to the world.
+Equipped with one formal language, a small-town mentality, a well-developed sense of ethics, and a supportive family — very little money but big dreams and an adventurous spirit — I set off to gain a front-row seat to the world.
 I began my college education in 2001, and this is where I developed a thirst for knowledge about different cultures and peoples.
-I was on my way to going from a small town boy who grew up in a diverse and unique area into a man with an adventurous spirit that wanted to journey into the world and learn about what’s out there.
-I wanted to better understand the psychology behind how people function in different socio-economic settings and also to comprehend how related socio-political policies trickle down to cause these phenomena.
+I was on my way to going from a small-town boy who grew up in a diverse and unique area into a man with an adventurous spirit that wanted to journey into the world and learn about what’s out there.
+I wanted to better understand the psychology behind how people function in different socioeconomic settings and also to comprehend how related sociopolitical policies trickle down to cause these phenomena.

 I first earned an Associate of Arts degree before studying various disciplines of mass communication, advanced levels of psychology and sociology, English, and photography at the University of Wisconsin-Superior.
-During this time, I volunteered one of my spring breaks to travel cross-country and do rural community-work with Habitat for Humanity.
-I also enjoyed singing with seventy others in the a cappella choir; we even performed in Rio de Janeiro, Brazil.
-I ventured to ancient ruins in Mexico and viewed the remnants of a Mayan civilization, among other travels.
+During this time, I volunteered one of my spring breaks to travel cross-country and do rural community work with Habitat for Humanity.
+I also enjoyed singing with seventy others in the a cappella choir; we performed in Rio de Janeiro, Brazil.
+I also ventured to ancient ruins in Mexico and viewed the remnants of Mayan civilization, among other travels.
 During college, I served as a student senator for the university’s communicating arts department and also wrote for the university newspaper where I began developing interviewing and public presentation skills.
-Finally, in 2005, I graduated with honors as a 28-year-old non-traditional student earning a bachelor of science in mass communication and also in an individually designed major in social psychology.
+Finally, in 2005, I graduated with honors as a 28-year-old non-traditional student earning a double-major bachelor of science in mass communication and social psychology.

-This realization also created elements of social exclusion for me, especially back in my home country.
-I could largely no longer relate with others who knew nothing of the environments to which I had just been exposed.
+This realization also created elements of social exclusion for me, especially after I returned to the USA.
+I could largely no longer relate with others who knew nothing of the environments to which I had been exposed.
 Therefore, I later worked diligently to communicate with the public what I’d learned from experiencing different cultures.
-I returned to my hometown to personally re-root, this time working as a newspaper journalist.
+I returned to my hometown of Hibbing to reroot, this time working as a newspaper journalist.
 Using what I’d learned from my experiences both domestic and foreign, I focused my civic journalism on local social issues.
 I sought out the voices of the often-misunderstood poorer people in the area.
 I’m honored to have earned the First Place Award for the 2009 Minnesota Newspaper Association’s “Social Issues” reporting category.

 In February 2010, my adventurous spirit took me to Chiang Mai, Thailand, where very few people speak English.
-In addition to that being my first exposure to Asian culture, for the first time in my life I was put in the position of having to fully develop good use of nonverbal communication skills and an enhanced understanding of the human condition.
-I had to learn enough of the local customs to live and function in an entirely foreign, and beautiful, country.
+In addition to that being my first exposure to Asian culture, for the first time in my life, I was put in the position of having to fully develop good use of nonverbal communication skills and an enhanced understanding of the human condition.
+I had to learn enough of the local customs to live and function in a country that was entirely foreign to me.
 This is no easy task for anyone.
-I learned to know and love this land which has been my home for nearly nine years.
-I’ve built relationships and gained many friends while completing various research projects for Thai governmental authorities, working in and for different educational institutions, local businesses, non-government humanitarian organizations, and also while learning from and working with professionals from around the world.
+I learned to know and love that land, which served as my second home for over a decade.
+I’ve built relationships and gained many friends while completing various research projects for Thai governmental authorities, working in and for different educational institutions, local businesses, and non-government humanitarian organizations, while learning from and working with professionals from around the world.

-I moved to Taiwan in May 2017, in order to transfer my Thailand based experiences into my Master’s Degree in Humanities and Environmental Science.
-I learned a great deal about how centuries-old social contentions can be managed in modern-day times.
+I eventually needed to go deeper.
+I moved to Taiwan in May 2017 to transfer my Thailand-based experiences into a master’s degree in Humanities and Environmental Science.
+There, I finalized my research by compiling it into an 81,000-word thesis-monograph titled “The ‘De’ of Development.”
+While in Taiwan, I learned a great deal about how centuries-old social contentions can be managed in modern-day times.
 This is being accomplished by what appears to be an example of a true democracy.
 Every country and society has its issues.
-And while some of the social issues in Taiwan are similar to other countries of which I’ve been inside, Taiwan — linked with a truly kind and helpful society — is teaching me that civic and State forces can non-violently dance together on a floor of intense public protest and legislative policy solutions.
-Here, I am learning from the local people about innovative solutions to global issues.
+And while some of the social issues in Taiwan are similar to other countries in which I’ve visited and lived Taiwan and its truly kind and helpful society taught me that civic and state forces can nonviolently dance together on a floor of intense public protest and legislative policy solutions.
+There, I learned from the local people about innovative solutions to global issues.
 There is hope.

-In June 2019, I life-traveled full circle to my home State.
-I embarked on a semester stint as a PhD student at the University of Minnesota’s Department of Family Social Science.
-Even though I was generously awarded full scholarship, I deeply realized that Life is so short; we can travel only so far. … It became evident that I must return to Asia, reunite with the true love I had found there (and left behind), compile these life experiences (and skills) I’ve acquired while becoming this global citizen, and move further forward with making use of it all.
+In June 2019, I life-traveled full circle to my home state Minnesota, where I embarked on a stint as a Ph.D. student at the University of Minnesota’s Department of Family Social Science.
+Although I was generously awarded a full scholarship, I deeply realized that life is so short; we can travel only so far.
+And it became obvious that I had to again take a step of faith and return to Asia to fully finish what I started over one decade earlier, to compile these life experiences (and skills) I have acquired while becoming this global citizen, and to move further forward with making use of it all.

 In closing, I have in my travels learned what poverty looks and feels like by surviving on very little money myself.
 I’ve learned about prejudice, and I felt its detrimental effects.
 I’ve learned how to live and work in foreign lands across the world from my family and loved ones.
 I’ve succeeded in learning how to communicate and connect with people in and from different countries.

-I’ve learned how to be diligent and to not give up even when feeling defeated.
+Through all of this, I have thoroughly learned how to be diligent and not give up even when feeling defeated.
 I’ve learned how to be tenacious; where I once saw obstacles, I now see opportunity.
-It’s turned out that with all of my formal education and training, it was still the peoples of war-torn Bosnia, the resilient Burmese community living on a rubbish dump, and the beautiful indigenous peoples of Northern Thailand and the peoples of Taiwan that will remain as my best professors.
+It’s turned out that with all of my formal education and training, it was still the peoples of war-torn Bosnia, the resilient Burmese community living on a rubbish dump, and the beautiful indigenous peoples of northern Thailand and the peoples of Taiwan that will remain as my best professors.

 This global journey has transformed my worldview, I believe for the better.
 I largely no longer divide the world in terms of national borders or people’s physical characteristics, and I have a deepened appreciation of how important cultural ethnicity is for humankind to preserve.

-I feel ready to take this next step in growing as a researcher and writer, as a person, who is aspiring to support cooperation and community building between peoples and nations.
+I feel deeply ready to take the next step in growing as a researcher, storyteller, and educator, as a person, who is aspiring to support cooperation and community building between peoples and nations.